 Will and Estate Waiver

 North Carolina Law allows a spouse to take an elective share of a deceased spouse’s estate.
 The amount a spouse may “elect” to receive varies based on the length of the marriage.
 The elective share grants the surviving spouse inheritance rights regardless of whether he or she has been left out of the deceased’s will.
-Client’s entering into a second or third marriage likely have children and grandchildren that they want to leave money and property to through a will.
-Without a premarital agreement including an estate waiver they lose control over how their property may be disposed of upon their death.
+Client’s entering into a second or third marriage likely have children and grandchildren and they want to leave money and property to through a will.
+Without a premarital agreement including an estate waiver, they lose control over how their property may be disposed of upon their death.
 A Dozier Miller attorney can draft a premarital agreement that waives the right to an elective share and allows a client’s will to control.

 Alimony and Spousal Support